- Planned Franco‑German public cloud offering tagged as ‘Cloud Act‑free’.

 - T‑Sys says US hyperscalers are welcome to join.

-T‑Systems (T‑Sys) flagged what was said to be one of the first tangible offerings based on the principles of the European GAIA‑X initiative, announcing a partnership with France‑based cloud computing specialist OVHcloud.
+T‑Systems (T‑Sys) flagged what was said to be one of the first tangible offerings based on the principles of the European GAIA‑X initiative (Deutsche Telekomwatch, #89 and #94), announcing a partnership with France‑based cloud computing specialist OVHcloud.

 The two partners aim to develop a “trusted public cloud offering” for European businesses and public sector entities deemed to be of strategic importance.
 The service aims to comply fully with the General Data Protection Regulation and ensure data sovereignty.